Srinagar Airport: History

-In 1979, the Airports Authority of India established a civil enclave at the airport.
-The terminal was modified in February 1998 to be able to handle international Hajj flights, which started operating from January 2002.
-During the Kargil War in 1999, the airport was taken over completely by the Air Force, and civilian flights were stopped.
+In 1979, the National Airports Authority of India established a civil enclave at the airport.
+The terminal was upgraded in February 1998 to be able to handle international Hajj flights which started operating from January 2002.
+During the Kargil War in 1999, civilian flights were stopped and the airport was taken over by the Indian Air Force.

 In March 2005, the airport was granted international status by the Indian government.
-In 2015, the state government renamed the airport as Sheikh-ul-Alam International Airport after Sheikh-ul-Alam, the revered Kashmiri Sufi saint.
-In 2020, the BJP proposed that the airport be named after Major Somnath Sharma, the first recipient of India's highest military decoration, Param Vir Chakra.
+In 2015, the Government of Jammu and Kashmir proposed to rename the airport as Sheikh ul-Alam Airport after Nund Rishi, a Kashmiri Sufi saint, who was known by the title of Sheikh ul-Alam.
+However, the name of the airport was not officially changed.
+In 2020, the Bharatiya Janata Party proposed that the airport be named after Major Somnath Sharma, the first recipient of India's highest military decoration, Param Vir Chakra.